AhmedBourouis/Scene-Sketch-Segmentation/README.md

 # Inference
-- Given a desirable set of categories (or a brief caption) for a given sketch image, we encode these categories with the CLIP text encoder.
+- Given a desirable set of categories (or a brief caption) for a given sketch image, we encode these categories with the ViT-based text encoder, fine-tuned with our model.
 - We compute the per-patch cosine similarity between the class embeddings and the scene sketch patch embeddings.
 The resulting similarity matrix represents the category label probabilities for each patch.
 - To generate a pixel-level similarity map, we reshape the resulting per-patch similarity maps and then upscale them to the dimensions of the original scene sketch using bi-cubic interpolation.